Berlin, stop and think! You are dancing with death. Poster, Berlin, 1920s.

 Then I heard a loud voice from the temple telling the seven angels, “Go and pour out on the earth the seven bowls of the wrath of God.”
 (Revelations 16:1)

 The seven bowls contained the wrath of God in the form of: 1) foul and evil sores; 2) death of the oceans; 3) water turning to blood; 4) mankind scorched by the sun; 5) darkness; 6) drought and the drying of rivers; and 7) earthquakes and storms of destruction.
-This aspect of Revelations (Apocalypse) is expressed in Metropolis through the scene in Yoshiwara’s nightclub where the evil Maria is revealed to the most powerful men in the city by rising half-naked out of a bowl made of glass and metal, and supported on the backs of men who turn to stone as their lifeforce is drains away.
+This aspect of Revelations (Apocalypse) is expressed in Metropolis through the scene in Yoshiwara’s nightclub where the evil Maria is revealed to the most powerful men in the city by rising half-naked out of a bowl made of glass and metal, and supported on the backs of men who turn to stone and representations of the 7 Deadly Sins as their lifeforce drains away.

 The evil Maria dancing in the Yoshiwara nightclub as the biblical Whore of Babylon.